Allen-Tildesley/examples/GUIDE.md

 The program handles cubic boxes only;
 the modifications necessary to handle non-cubic boxes are fairly easy to make, but we will not do that here.
+No attempt is made to correct for capillary-wave fluctuations affecting the width of the interface.

 Having located, and combined, the two interfaces, the histograms for calculating the one-body and two-body densities are accumulated, in a coordinate system